 Step 3 - Once you're in the "Advanced Startup" window, select "Troubleshoot" and tap "Advanced Options".

 Step 4 - Now, click the "Startup Repair" option and enter the account password.

 This will trigger the startup repair and your system will automatically detect and fix all the corrupt startup programs.
 As a result, you'll no longer encounter the video TDR failure on your system.

-Outdated display drivers is one of the most common reasons for a Windows system to display the stop code video TDR failure.
+Outdated display drivers are one of the most common reasons for a Windows system to display the stop code video TDR failure.
 So, before everything else, make sure to update your display card drivers.